Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Abstract

 \section{Abstract}

-We propose a general non-accelerated tensor method under inexact information on higher-order derivatives, analyze its convergence rate, and provide sufficient conditions for this method to have similar complexity as the exact tensor method.
-As a corollary, we propose the first stochastic tensor method for convex optimization and obtain sufficient mini-batch sizes for each derivative.
+We propose general non-accelerated\footnote{The results for non-accelerated methods first appeared in December 2020 in the preprint \cite{agafonov2020inexact}.} and accelerated tensor methods under inexact information on the derivatives of the objective, analyze their convergence rate.
+Further, we provide conditions for the inexactness in each derivative that is sufficient for each algorithm to achieve a desired accuracy.
+As a corollary, we propose stochastic tensor methods for convex optimization and obtain sufficient mini-batch sizes for each derivative.